gaaclarke/thump/README.md

 - Implement Bounce behavior
 - Create infastructure to run all benchmarks
 - Report which edges collided in results
+- Report new movement vector in MoveResult (required for Bounce)

 ## Potential optimizations